A Black-Scholes user's guide to the Bachelier model: Greeks, hedging, and exchange margin

 \subsection{Greeks}

-As in the BS model, the Greeks of the Bachelier model are analytically tractable.
+As with the BS model, the Greeks of the Bachelier model are analytically tractable.
 Below, we list them without derivation: \begin{itemize} \item Delta (the price sensitivity to the forward asset price):

 \item Gamma (the delta sensitivity to the forward asset price):

 \item Vega (the price sensitivity to volatility)

 \item Theta (the price sensitivity to the time-to-maturity):